-People who eat vegan diets typically have lower cholesterol levels.
+People who eat vegan diets typically have lower cholesterol levels – but some don’t.

 Even though there’s no cholesterol in plants, some vegan foods still affect cholesterol production inside your body.

 Additionally, diet is only one factor that affects cholesterol.

 I’m going to summarize relevant studies so that you can get a complete understanding of the situation.

 Note that this is not medical advice.
 Any treatment plan you follow to try and improve cholesterol levels should be prescribed by a medical professional.

 Finally, before we get started, remember that not all cholesterol is bad, so “total cholesterol” isn’t the best measure to worry about.
 Instead, look at the LDL cholesterol on your test results, which is the “bad” one (while HDL is the “good” one).

 Table of Contents

 Cholesterol can come from food (i.e. animal products), but your body can also make it from either saturated fats or trans fats.